Working men's club: History

-Twenty-first century

-The nineteenth- and early twentieth-century educational ambitions of working men's clubs returned in new organisations such as the men's shed movement that started in Australasia and spread to Europe.
-Similarly the hackerspace movement appeals mostly to younger working men and women.

 Membership and structure

 Working men's clubs are cooperatives run by their members through a committee, usually elected annually.
 Each club has rules that tend to be vigorously enforced.
 The committee will discipline members (common punishments being a warning, or a ban for a period) for violations.
 Despite the name, women are allowed to be members in many clubs, and virtually all clubs allow entry to women.
 Non-members are not allowed entry unless signed in by a member.

 In the UK they are registered as co-operatives under the Co-operative and Community Benefit Societies Act 2014, normally using model rules supplied by the Clubs and Institutes Union.

 A dispute at Wakefield City Workingmen's Club in 1978 led to a national campaign for equal membership rights for women.
-Sheila Capstick, whose husband was an activist in the NUM, had been a regular snooker player at the club before a ban was instituted on women playing snooker.
+Sheila Capstick, whose husband was an activist in the National Union of Mineworkers, had been a regular snooker player at the club before a ban was instituted on women playing snooker.
 Her protest, A Woman's Right to Cues, developed into a nationwide campaign for equal rights: ERICCA – Equal Rights in Clubs Campaign for Action.
 In April 2007, after the resolution had been consistently rejected over years, the Club and Institutes Union accepted equal membership rights for women.

 Club and Institute Union

 Most clubs affiliate to the Working Men's Club and Institute Union (commonly known as the CIU or C&IU).
 The CIU is affiliated to the Committee of Registered Clubs Associations.
 A member of one affiliated club is entitled to use the facilities of other clubs.
-There are 2,200 affiliated working men's clubs in the UK.
+There were 2,200 affiliated working men's clubs in the UK as of 2010.
+There are 1,175 as of 2024.